robcarver17/pysystemtrade/docs/production.md

 P&L report produced on 2020-10-20 09:50:44.037739 from 2020-06-01 00:00:00 to 2020-10-20 09:17:16.470039
 ********************************************************************************

-"Total p&l is what you'd expect.
+"Total P&L is what you'd expect.
 This comes from comparing broker valuations from the two relevant snapshot times. "

 Total p&l is -2.746%